jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 Basically this code takes a set of Eclipse cheat sheets and transforms them to PDF.

-It's a two step process first the DITA XML is created from the ecliplse cheat sheets and then you use DITA-OT to create the PDF from the created DITA files.
+It's a two step process first the DITA XML is created from the eclipse cheat sheets and then you use DITA-OT to create the PDF from the created DITA files.

 The first step uses cheatsheet-to-dita.xsl which requires an XSLT 2.0 compliant processor like Saxon 9+ HE